Xristopoulos/PythonTrading/README.md

 # PythonTrading
-This is a trading tool, made it python.
-It uses AI and a data driven approach to enter and exit trades.
+This is a Python-based trading tool I developed that leverages AI and a data-driven approach to make informed decisions on when to enter and exit trades.
+By using advanced algorithms and machine learning techniques, the tool analyzes market data to optimize trading strategies, aiming to make smarter and more profitable trades.

 Trading Strategies Using Downloaded Candles